 The music traditions that led to bluegrass have rung out in the North Carolina mountains for hundreds of years.
-Today, music lovers have more reason than ever to experience this living legacy in cities, towns and tiny communities across our state.
+Today, music lovers have more reason than ever to experience this living legacy in cities, towns and tiny communities across our mountains.

 In another era, Lester Flatt, Earl Scruggs, Bill Monroe and the Carter Family performed at Stecoah Union School.
 In its new life as the Stecoah Valley Cultural Arts Center, the stone building presents the latest generation of greats in summer’s Appalachian Evening series.
 Dine in the Schoolhouse Cafe before the show.

-The old-fashioned community dance lives on at the Alleghany Jubilee, presented every Tuesday and Saturday in a 1930s theater.
+The old-fashioned community dance lives on at the Alleghany Jubilee, presented every Monday, Tuesday and Saturday in a 1930s theater.
 Ernest Joines, who co-owns the Jubilee with wife Agnes, performs with some of the bands that make music for dancing.

 Zuma Coffee’s Thursday night bluegrass jam has become the stuff of legend in this picturesque town on the French Broad River.
 Fiddler Bobby Hicks, a 10-time Grammy nominee, is the event’s host when his schedule permits.
 As accompaniments to the music, Zuma serves creative comfort food, organic fair trade coffee and homemade desserts.